NREL/SOEP-QSS/README.md

 The basic constituents of a fast QSS solver seem to be:
 * Variables for each QSS method (QSS1/2/3, LIQSS1/2/3, ...).
 * Functions for derivative representation: linear and nonlinear.
-* Input functions.
+* Input variables/functions.
 * Event queue to find the next "trigger" variable to advance to its requantization time.
 * Continuous and discrete valued variables.
-* Algebraic relationships between variables.
+* Algebraic relationships between variables including handling of algebraic loops.

 Notes:
 * For efficiency variables handle their own integration and quantization operations so we don't consider those as separate entities.